-Calculating Your Maximum Profit and Loss
+Calculating Your Maximum P&L

-A Real Life Example
+Real Life Example of Covered Calls

 Scenario 1: The Stock Goes Down

 BB will trade below the strike price of \$27.
-If this happens, the option will expire worthless. and the good news is Angela keeps the premium paid for the option.
+If this happens, the option will expire worthless.
+And the good news is Angela keeps the premium paid for the option.